adityaparikh7/ICDR/README.md

-# Magical Motion Astro Theme

-NOTE - Heavily Inspired by - https://www.wellthapp.com/
+# Indian Council for Dispute Resolution - Website

+- Developed using Astro, Tailwind CSS and Vercel
+- By Aditya Parikh

 ## Getting Started